xonsh/xonsh/docs/tutorial.rst

     >>> d.get('bash', False)
     False

-The xonsh shell also supports multiline input, for more advanced flow control.
+The xonsh shell also supports multi-line input, for more advanced flow control.
-The multiline mode is automatically entered whenever the first line of input is not syntactically valid on its own.
-Multiline mode is then exited when enter (or return) is pressed when the cursor is in the first column.
+The multi-line mode is automatically entered whenever the first line of input is not syntactically valid on its own.
+Multi-line mode is then exited when enter (or return) is pressed when the cursor is in the first column.

 .. code-block:: python